-Despite sediment being considered to have a negative impact on suspension feeders (Gerrodette & Flechsig, 1979), many encrusting sponges appear to be able to survive in highly sedimented conditions and, in fact, many species prefer such habitats (Schönberg, 2015; Bell & Barnes 2000; Bell & Smith, 2004).
+Despite sediment being considered to have a negative impact on suspension feeders (Gerrodette & Flechsig, 1979), many encrusting sponges appear to be able to survive in highly sedimented conditions, and in fact, many species prefer such habitats (Bell & Barnes 2000; Bell & Smith, 2004; Bell et al., 2015; Schönberg, 2015; ).
 However, Wulff (2006) described mortality in three sponge groups after four weeks of complete burial under sediment; 16% of Amphimedon biomass died compared with 40% and 47% in lotrochota and Aplysina respectively.
 Ackers et al. (1992) reported that Halichondria bowerbanki can be partly embedded in mud.
+It should also be noted that some of the characterizing sponges are likely to be buried in 5 cm of sediment deposition.

 In general, it appears that hydroids are sensitive to silting (Boero, 1984; Gili & Hughes, 1995) and decline in beds in the Wadden Sea have been linked to environmental changes including siltation.
 Round et al. (1961) reported that the hydroid Sertularia (now Amphisbetia) operculata died when covered with a layer of silt after being transplanted to sheltered conditions.
 Boero (1984) suggested that deep water hydroid species develop upright, thin colonies that accumulate little sediment, while species in turbulent water movement were adequately cleaned of silt by water movement.
 Hughes (1977) found that maturing hydroids that had been smothered with detritus and silt lost most of the hydrocladia and hydranths.
 After one month, the hydroids were seen to have recovered but although neither the growth rate nor the reproductive potential appeared to have been affected, the viability of the planulae may have been affected.

 Nemertesia ramosa is an upright hydroid with a height of up to 15 cm.
 The colony structure is fairly tough and flexible.
-Smothering with 5 cm of sediment may cover some individuals, while others may just have the lower section of the main stem covered (Hayward & Ryland, 1994).
+Smothering with 5 cm of sediment may cover over some individuals, others may just have the lower section of the main stem covered (Hayward & Ryland, 1994).
 Halecium halecinum can grow up to 25 cm and Kirchenpaueria pinnata can grow to ca 10 cm (Hayward & Ryland, 1994).
 Some of the community is, therefore, likely to survive smothering by 5 cm.

-The solitary ascidians considered in this report are permanently attached to the substratum and are active suspension feeders.
-The complete disappearance of the sea squirt Ascidiella aspera biocoenosis and 'associated sponges' in the Black Sea near the Kerch Strait was attributed to siltation (Terent'ev, 2008 cited in Tillin & Tyler-Walters, 2014).
-Dendrodoa grossularia is a small ascidian, capable of reaching a size of approx 8.5 mm (Millar, 1954) and is, therefore, likely to be inundated by deposition of 5 cm of sediment.
+The solitary ascidians considered in this report are permanently attached to the substratum and are active suspension feeder.
+Dendrodoa grossularia is a small ascidian, capable of reaching a size of approx 8.5 mm (Millar, 1954) and is, therefore, likely to be inundated by deposition of 30 cm of sediment.
+The complete disappearance of the sea squirt Ascidiella aspersa biocoenosis and 'associated sponges' in the Black Sea near the Kerch Strait was attributed to siltation (Terent'ev, 2008 cited in Tillin & Tyler-Walters, 2014).

 Sensitivity assessment.
-Smothering by 5 cm of sediment is likely to impact hydroids, ascidian and sponge species, however, it is likely that enough of the population would survive to recover quite rapidly should the thin layer of sediment be removed.
+Smothering by 5 cm of sediment is likely to impact hydroids, ascidian and sponge species.
+However, it is likely that enough of the population would survive to recover quite rapidly should the thin layer of sediment be removed.
 Resistance has been assessed as 'Medium', resilience as 'High' and sensitivity has been assessed as 'Low' at the benchmark level.